Marine Science (MARE) Courses

 MARE 440 Physical Oceanography (3) Topics in physical oceanography include: distribution of water characteristics in the ocean; dynamics of circulation; water masses; wave characteristics including formation, propagation, dispersion and refraction; dynamic and equilibrium theories of tides as well as tsunami, seiche, and internal waves; sound and optics; and the latest methods and instrumentation in physical oceanography.
-Pre: MARE 201, MATH 205, PHYS 170/170L, or PHYS 151/151L, and instructor's consent.
-Recommended: MATH 206.
+Pre: MARE 201, MATH 241, and PHYS 151/151L or PHYS 170/170L, or instructor's consent.
+Recommended: MATH 242.

 MARE 444 Biological Oceanography (3) This course focuses on the interaction of phytoplankton, zooplankton, and pelagic organisms in the open ocean environment.
 Students will learn aspects of plankton taxonomy, physiology, and pelagic population dynamics.
 Students will survey the current research status of the field using primary literature.
 The student's knowledge will then be applied to the study of local and global productivity and trophodymanics.
 Pre: junior standing, MARE 265 and CHEM 162 or instructor's consent.